Autobianchi A112: Developments

-In September 1971 the A112 E ("E" for Elegant, which also became its name after the 1973 facelift) was introduced.
+In September 1971, the A112 E ("E" for Elegant, which also became its name after the 1973 facelift) was introduced.
 This featured a roof painted in a contrasting colour, improved seats, higher grade trimming and equipment, as well as a five-speed gearbox later in life.
 The mechanics were originally identical to the regular version, now referred to as the Normale, but from 1975 until 1977 the Normale' received a less powerful engine.
 A performance edition "Abarth" was introduced too.

-Second series
+Second generation

-In March 1973 the A112 received a makeover.
+In March 1973, the A112 received a makeover.
 The grille was new, with a larger mesh, and the bumpers were now of rubber with chrome insert (although the Normale retained the old metal bumpers with rubber strips).
 A new style of alloys were also available, and the seats and dashboard underwent some changes.
 The A112E was renamed Elegant, and was no longer only available in two-tone paintjobs.
 The Abarth was also available in single paints, and on two-tone models the contrasting shade was restricted to a black bonnet.
 The Scorpion logos on the flanks were removed, and it received a new chess pattern upholstery.
 Engines remained 903 cc and 982 cc for the Abarth.

-Third series
+Third generation

-In 1975 the third series arrived.
+In 1975, the third series arrived.
 The insides in the rear were recontoured, so that the car now became a five-seater (instead of four).
 The easiest way to spot a third series is that it received new, much larger vents on the C-pillars, as well as redesigned taillights - with integrated reversing lights on the Elegant and Abarth.
 The Abarth also received a new larger 1050 cc engine ("70HP"), while the Normale's output dropped to 42 PS in July 1975.
 All engines were still pushrod units, derived from the old tipo 100 engine first introduced in the Fiat 600.
 In 1976, due to new emissions standards, the Elegant lost two horsepower, now down to 45 PS.
 Third series Normales still received metal bumpers, but from now on they were painted black (instead of being chromed) and no longer had a rubber strip.
 This was the last model to have the diamond shaped turn signals on the front fenders, with later models receiving more orthodox rectangular ones.
 The A112 Elegant had metal bumpers with a black rubber cover over it and a strip of metal trim running horizontally across their width.

 Rayton Fissore showed (and then sold) a special-bodied version of the A112 called "Otas" in 1976, with aerodynamically styled bodywork reminiscent of that of the Porsche 928.